GoogleChrome/developer.chrome.com/site/en/articles/pwa-manifest-id/index.md

 updated: 2023-10-12
 description: |
-  There's a new optional `id` property as part of the web app manifest spec, that allows you to explicitly define the identifier used for your PWA.
+  There's a new optional `id` property as part of the web app manifest spec, and allows you to explicitly define the identifier used for your PWA.
   Adding the `id` property to the manifest removes the dependency on the `start_url` or the location of the manifest, and makes it possible for them to be updated in the future.